Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Revision: Cutting Summary, Deepening Analysis

-The most valuable revision you can do on a literary analysis essay is to go through it paragraph by paragraph and ask: is this paragraph arguing or describing?
-If you find yourself narrating plot, summarizing character, or explaining what happens in a scene rather than arguing what it means and how it achieves its effect, that passage needs to be cut or transformed.
-A practical strategy: read your essay without reference to the text and ask whether your argument is still legible.
-If your essay depends entirely on the reader having the text in front of them to follow your argument, it’s too descriptive.
+The most valuable revision you can do is to go through each paragraph and ask: is this arguing or describing?
+If you find yourself narrating plot or summarizing character rather than arguing what it means and how it achieves its effect, that passage needs to be cut or transformed.
 A strong literary analysis essay is an argument that happens to be supported by evidence from the text — not a description of the text with occasional analytical asides.
-The full guide to revising and editing your college essays provides a systematic revision methodology applicable to literary analysis.

 The Cardinal Sin of Literary Analysis: Plot summary.
 Professors at every institution, from community college to Oxbridge, report that plot summary — retelling what happens in the text rather than arguing what it means — is the single most common weakness in undergraduate literary essays.
 A literary analysis essay should assume the reader has read the text.
-You do not need to explain the plot.
-Every sentence you spend summarizing is a sentence you are not spending analyzing — and it signals to your professor that you don’t understand the assignment.
+Every sentence you spend summarizing is a sentence you are not spending analyzing.

 Struggling with Your Thesis or Close Reading?